Charlie Austin: Return to QPR, and Brisbane Roar

 On 9 January 2021, Austin rejoined Championship side Queens Park Rangers on loan for the remainder of the 2020–21 season.
 He made his debut on 12 January, scoring in a 2–0 victory at Luton Town.
 On 2 June, Austin returned to QPR permanently, signing a two-year deal.
 He scored his first goal since re-joining the club permanently with a last minute equaliser at home to Barnsley on 21 August.
 Austin left Queens Park Rangers at the end of the 2021–22 season after not making enough appearances to trigger a contract extension.

 On 27 June 2022 Austin signed a multi-year contract for A-League Men side Brisbane Roar.
 He made his debut in the Australia Cup against Heidelberg United and scored in the penalty shootout.
 On 14 December, Austin left Brisbane after requesting a mutual termination of his contract, citing "family related reasons".
 Austin made 11 appearances and scored 4 goals for Brisbane Roar across all competitions.

 Return to Swindon Town

 On 30 December 2022, Austin returned to Swindon Town on a contract until the end of the 2022–23 season.
+Austin scored four goals for Swindon in a 4–4 draw with Rochdale in March 2023.
+In May 2023, he signed a new one-year contract extension.
+In May 2024, he was released by Swindon Town, alongside ten other players.

+AFC Totton

+In July 2024, Austin returned to non-league football to sign for Southern League Premier Division side AFC Totton.
+On 4 July 2025, Austin departed the club after one season.

+Basingstoke Town

+In August 2025, Austin signed for Southern League Premier Division South side Basingstoke Town.
+He made his debut in a league match with Wimborne Town on 9 August 2025, scoring his first goal for the club to wrap up a 2–0 win.
+Having suffered an injury in his third appearance for the club, one that reoccured in his first match back, he departed the club on 31 October 2025 following an approach from a club closer to his home (Hungerford Town).